Fact check: Critics call ICE a 'deportation force.' Are they right?

 When did ICE start?

 It was founded in 2003, in the wake of the Sept.
 11 attacks, when the Immigration and Naturalization Services was split up and the Department of Homeland Security was created.
-Three new agencies were formed in the massive reorganization and housed under DHS: ICE, CBP, and Immigration and Citizenship Services, which handles visas, green cards and naturalization.
+Three new agencies were formed in the massive reorganization and housed under DHS: ICE, CBP, and Citizenship and Immigration Services (USCIS), which handles visas, green cards and naturalization.

 "None of the terrorists in 9/11 came from Mexico, but this national security and public safety mentality has come to affect ICE in all of its dealings with immigrants,” said Kevin Johnson, the dean at University of California, Davis, School of Law.